dhicks6345789/docs-to-markdown/slideshow/processSlideshow.md

 ## Server-Side Python Script

 The server-side Python script should be able to process most formats of image and video files into standardised versions suitible for showing via the web-based client.
-It replies on external libraries
+It replies on external applications (ffmpeg) to do that.

 ## Client-Side Slideshow Web Page